why shop manta sleep

 Thinking of getting a cold eye mask?
-This article lists the cooling eye mask benefits.
-You’ll also learn when you shouldn’t use one.
-Plus, our recommended sleep mask and how it works.
+Read this post for cooling eye mask benefits and when you shouldn’t use one.

 A cooling eye mask is typically made from one or a combination of materials like fabric or plastic.
-And it contains a cooling agent — either gel or beads.
-Some are shaken while others are frozen to trigger the cooling effect.
-And most have cutouts for the eyes.
+It contains a cooling agent — either gel or beads.
+Some are shaken, while others are frozen to trigger the cooling effect.
+Most have cutouts for the eyes.

 But some are better than others, especially if you can wear them for sleeping.
 But we’ll get to that later.
 First, we’ll discuss the different cooling eye mask benefits.

 So, are cooling eye masks good for you?
-The short of it is yes.
-It’s perfect for cooling you down on an extra hot day.
-But that’s barely scratching the surface of how useful one really is.
+The short answer is yes.
+They’re perfect for cooling you down on an extra hot day, but that’s barely scratching the surface of how useful one really is.

 There are cooling eye masks for puffy eyes.
 These also help refresh tired skin in the delicate eye area and soothe eye strain.